Gameknight5249/Gameknight-CTF_Library/timemachine-generalskills.md

  # Initial Observation:
  It looked like an easier version of the Collaborative Development and Commitment Issues challenge I did previously.
 By the look of it, I just had to use my knowledge of git commands to solve the challenge

- # Strategy:
+ # Strategy (During the Challenge):
  1. Unzip the files
- 2. Use "git log" to find the old commits
+ 2. Use ["git log"](https://git-scm.com/docs/git-log) to find the old commits
  3. Find a suspicious-looking commit that may have a hint about the flag
- 4. Open that commit using "git show"
+ 4. Open that commit using ["git show"](https://www.atlassian.com/git/tutorials/git-show)

  # Tools Used:
  Didn't use any tools; just my knowledge about git commands